 - The Circadian rhythm.
 It is your biological clock.
 The reduced level of sunlight in fall and winter may cause winter-onset SAD.
 This decrease in sunlight may disrupt your body’s internal clock and lead to feelings of depression.

 - Serotonin levels.
-The decreased serotonin level or a drop in this chemical in the brain (neurotransmitter) that affects mood, might contribute in SAD.
-Living in countries with reduced sunlight can cause drop-in serotonin and it may also trigger depression.
+The decreased serotonin level or a drop in this chemical in the brain (neurotransmitter) that affects mood, might contribute to SAD.
+Living in countries with reduced sunlight can cause drop-in serotonin and it may also trigger different kinds of depression.

 Melatonin levels.
 The change in season can disrupt the balance of the body’s level of melatonin, which plays a role in sleep patterns and mood.

-Asking help is depends on identifying the symptoms at the early stage.
-If the above mention symptoms are disturbing your normal life then never hesitate to reach out to a professional.
-Sometimes you notice major shifts in sleeping or eating, you are withdrawing socially, or the activities that usually boost your mood don’t work, then it’s time to pick up your phone.
+Asking help is depends on identifying the symptoms at an early stage.
+If the above-mentioned symptoms are disturbing your normal life then never hesitate to reach out to a professional.
+Sometimes you notice major shifts in sleeping or eating, you are withdrawing socially or the activities that usually boost your mood don’t work, then it’s time to pick up your phone.
 Seek immediate help if you are using alcohol to manage symptoms or you are experiencing suicidal thoughts.

 It always better to think and take a holistic approach to treatment.
 Medication, life skills improvement, Light therapy and self-help techniques are helpful.
 There is no one-size-fits-all treatment.
 Here are a few options to explore with your doctor.

 - Psychotherapy – a Psychologist, can help those with SAD.
-A psychotherapist can help you identify patterns in negative thinking and behaviour that impact depression, learn positive ways of coping with symptoms, and institute relaxation techniques that can help you restore lost energy.
+A psychotherapist can help you identify patterns in negative thinking and behaviour that impact depression, learn positive ways of coping with symptoms and institute relaxation techniques that can help you restore the lost energy.
 Long-term recovery requires practising recovery activities designed for you.
-Lifestyle modification, activity planning, dealing with thinking errors and relapse prevention is the key to successful recovery.
+Lifestyle modifications, activity planning, dealing with thinking errors and relapse prevention is the key to a successful recovery.